Find a Zoom BFX-708 on Ebay

 The Zoom Corporation of Japan (founded in 1983) has a long and illustrious history of providing musicians with high-tech guitar/bass multi-effects units (and more recently recording gear).
 All at very reasonable prices.

 Zoom products feature robust construction and a level of electronic sophistication that has seen even their older products retain substantial resale value.
-In some cases more than a decade after their initial release.
+In some cases nearly two decades after their initial release.

 Broadly speaking, Zoom products are up there with the best of them and are often better value for money.